h6y3/neovim_zettelkasten_ai/README.md

 ' > ~/.config/nvim/templates/note.md
 ```

-Then use it with `:Template note.md`
+Then use it with `:Template note.md`.
+The cursor will be automatically positioned after "## Summary" in insert mode.

 ## Troubleshooting